larrylawl/old-personal-webpage/_posts/notes/2019-12-31-coursera-dl-notes.md

 ### Bidirectional RNNs
 **Motivation.**
 1. He said, "Teddy bears are on sale!"
-2. He saisd, "Teddy Roosevelt was a great President!"
+2. He said, "Teddy Roosevelt was a great President!"
 3. The meaning of "Teddy" is determined by the word that comes **after** (ie "bears" or "Roosevelt"); the current iteration of sequence model only allows a neuron to learn from the words before it.
 To resolve this, we have **bidirectional RNNs**.

 ![BRNN](/assets/img/2019-12-31-coursera-dl-notes/BRNN.png)